XZot1K/HyperDrive/README.md

 Required Libraries when compiling:

 ```
-* Spigot 1.8-1.16 (ALL jars from 1.7.10-1.16 for the NMS containing R1-R3 classes for the interfaces)
+* Paper Spigot 1.18.1 (ALL jars from 1.8-1.17.1 for the NMS containing R1-R3 classes for the interfaces)
 * Vault (Latest Official)
 * WorldGuard 6 and 7
 * FactionsUUID or a fork using the same API classes and methods.